marsdrums/test-tutorial/visual-quality/index.md

 To make an even more extreme example, let's assume a 1-bit color value.
 If such a value is $1$, and we multiply it by $0.5$ the result of this operation can't be $0.5$, but only $0$ or $1$ (depending on how the value gets rounded);

-For this reason, it makes sense to have bit depths higher than 8-bit.
+For this reason, having bit depths higher than 8-bit makes sense.

 > [!IMPORTANT]
 > You should always use ***float32***, or at least ***float16*** matrices/textures for image processing.

-Once your process has finished, you can safely reduce the bit depth of your image if you need, for example, to use smaller storage space, and the result won't change noticeably.
+Once your process has finished, you can safely reduce the bit depth of your image if you need to use smaller storage space, for example, and the result won't change noticeably.

 ![](./images/visual-quality_005.png)

-The same principles apply when capturing a render to texture: The attribute @type of {jit.gl.node} must be set to "float16" of "float32" if we want to further process the images.
+The same principles apply when capturing a render to texture: The attribute @type of {jit.gl.node} must be set to "float16" of "float32" if we want to process the images further.

 ![](./images/visual-quality_037.png)

-Things are different when we use {jit.gl.pass}; this object is used to apply post-processing effects on a 3D scene rendered to texture, and to control the bit depth of the internal processing there's a @quality attribute: @quality "lo" = char, @quality "med" = float16" (the default), @quality "hi" = float32.
+Things are different when we use {jit.gl.pass}; this object is used to apply post-processing effects on a 3D scene rendered to a texture and to control the bit depth of the internal processing there's a @quality attribute: @quality "lo" = char, @quality "med" = float16" (the default), @quality "hi" = float32.

 ![](./images/visual-quality_038.png)

 > [!IMPORTANT]
 > If multiple {jit.gl.pass} are chained and they use different @quality settings, the lowest @quality is applied to ALL the chained {jit.gl.pass} FXs.
-My reccomendation is to set the quality to "hi" whenever possible, and make sure all the {jit.gl.pass} objects in the same FX chain share the same quality settings.
+My recommendation is to set the quality to "hi" whenever possible and make sure all the {jit.gl.pass} objects in the same FX chain share the same quality settings.

 ---

 # Color spaces and gamma correction

-As we sain in the previous paragraph, in the digital world, colors are expressed through numerical values, often spanning three or more dimensions.
+As we said in the previous paragraph, colors are expressed through numerical values in the digital world, often spanning three or more dimensions.
 Devices such as screens, printers, and cameras interpret these values to display visible colors.
 The RGB color model is the most commonly used representation.
 As you likely know, RGB stands for Red, Green, and Blue, the three primary color components combined to reproduce a wide range of colors from the visible spectrum.
 When all three components are combined at full intensity, they produce white light.

 The problem is that the RGB color encoding is somehow abstract.
-Each device may have a different way of interpreting the numerical values, resulting in unconsistent results across different devices.
+Each device may interpret the numerical values differently, resulting in inconsistent results across different devices.
 For this reason, when we talk about colors, we usually refer to a so-called ***color space***.

 Color spaces are systems used to represent and organize colors consistently and measurably.
 They define how colors can be described in various contexts, whether on a screen, in print, or during digital processing.
 Color spaces ensure that colors appear as intended, regardless of the device.

 Nowadays, most devices (TVs, phones, computer monitors, projectors) use the ***sRGB*** color space (Standard Red, Green, Blue).
-Understanding how sRGB works is important to assign colors to pixels properly.
+Understanding how sRGB works is essential to assign colors to pixels correctly.

 ## Why sRGB?